giga-sec/gigaSec-Tech-Notes/README.md

 - Always come back to your home file `3.
 Notes/+Home`.

+### More info on how I take my notes, otherwise you can skip this read.

 As you navigate my system, you might see some slip-ups but I designed my system to be flexible and doesn't demand strict categorization, labeling or note-scheduling thus it doesn't affect my workflow.